-The responsibilities of the physician are:
+The responsibilities of the Physician are:

-- (1) To provide medical history pertinent to the patient's general health; this shall be on the patient's chart, prior to induction of anesthesia and start of surgery; - (2) To perform a physical examination to determine the patient's condition, which shall be on the patient's chart prior to anesthesia and surgery; and - (3) To supervise the patient's general health status while hospitalized. - 4.2(c) The discharge of the patient shall be the dual responsibility of the dentist member of the Medical Staff and physician member of the Medical Staff.
+- (1) To provide medical history pertinent to the patient's general health, which shall be on the patient's chart, prior to induction of anesthesia and start of surgery; - (2) To perform a physical examination to determine the patient's condition, which shall be on the patient's chart prior to anesthesia and surgery; and - (3) To supervise the patient's general health status while hospitalized.

+4.2(c) Discharge of Patient

+The discharge of the patient shall be the dual responsibility of the dentist member of the Medical Staff and the Attending Physician.